Have you received an SMS or email from the Norwegian Public Roads Administration that you were not expecting?

 Examples of fraudulent SMS messages

-These are some of the fraudulent SMS messages that have been sent:
+These are examples of some of the fake SMS messages that have been sent out:

 How to detect fraud